-Incoming video signals may conform to different aspect ratios (16:9 wide screen or 4:3 standard).
-For certain transmissions in the wide-screen format, a digital sequence (WSS) is transmitted with the video signal.
+Incoming video signals can conform to different aspect ratios (16:9 wide screen or 4:3 standard).
+For certain transmissions in the widescreen format, a digital sequence (WSS) is transmitted with the video signal.
 If a WSS sequence is provided, the aspect ratio of the video can be derived from the digitally decoded bits that WSS contains.

-In the absence of a WSS sequence, letterbox detection can be used to find wide-screen signals.
+In the absence of a WSS sequence, letterbox detection can be used to find widescreen signals.
 The detection algorithm examines the active video content of lines at the start and end of a field.
-If black lines are detected, this may indicate that the currently shown picture is in wide-screen format.
+If black lines are detected, this may indicate that the currently shown picture is in widescreen format.

 The active video content (luminance magnitude) over a line of video is summed together.
 At the end of a line, this accumulated value is compared with a threshold, and a decision is made as to whether or not a particular line is black.
-The threshold value needed may depend on the type of input signal; some control is provided via LB_TH[4:0].
+The required threshold value depends on the type of input signal; some control is provided via LB_TH[4:0].